Breeds

 Preventative Health Care Tips

-Brushing teeth three times weekly reduces periodontal disease risk by 60%.
-Annual blood tests monitor for Addison’s disease, a hormonal imbalance affecting some lines.
+Three times a week, brushing your teeth diminishes the risk of periodontal disease by 60%.
+Addison disease is a hormonal imbalance that is monitored annually by blood test in some lines.
 Keep nails trimmed to prevent joint stress during walks.

 Grooming and Maintenance Essentials